 Enable Chaos Studio on your Azure Cosmos DB account

-- Open the Azure portal.
+Open the Azure portal.

 Create an experiment

-Give experiment permission to your target resource
+Give the experiment permission to your target resource

-- Click Add then click Add role assignment.
+Select Add > Add role assignment.

 Run your experiment